tobiastimm/jire/README.md

-#JIRE
+#jire

+> JIRA + react = jire

-JIRA client built with react and electron.
+jire is a JIRA client built with react and electron

-Playground project to play with Hooks
+Personal playground project to play with Hooks